How No-code & Low-code Can Reduce the Cost of Software Maintenance

 Keeping your software up-to-date, safe, and performant takes resources and effort.
 As a company’s client base grows, it needs to scale the system — that means new features, integrations, and automation tools.
 Alongside that, the costs of software maintenance are continuing to rise.
 Sooner or later, the costs become so high that a company needs to find cheaper and faster ways of maintaining its digital environment.
 It’s no longer a question of if, it becomes a question of survival in today’s ultra-competitive market.

 According to Statista, businesses will spend a whopping $856 billion worldwide on IT.
-A significant part of this money, will be invested into software maintenance.
+A significant part of this money will be invested in software maintenance.

 Fortunately, the software market offers a wide array of options to scale business systems and maintain their smooth performance.
 COTS software, 3r’d party services, and robust development platforms are some of the most widespread tools to achieve maintenance objectives faster.
 You can find more details in this study by ResearchGate.
 However, there’s no match to low-code/no-code.
 These approaches are disrupting software maintenance, and facilitating the creation of new features, automatization tools, and system security.
 Here, we will focus on how you can use low-code and no-code platforms to improve your maintenance processes — without any extra stress.